Greg Mortimer in icy waters, photo courtesy of Aurora Expeditions.

 • Storm at South Shetland Islands, Antarctica.

-The Greg Mortimer's characteristic X-BOW® design feature improves onboard comfort in head seas, as it helps to reduce slamming and resulting vibrations.
-Thus, the vessel can keep up speed in adverse weather to quickly pass through the harshest stretches of waters, typically the Drake Passage.
+Greg Mortimer's characteristic X-BOW feature improves onboard comfort in head seas by reducing slamming and the resulting vibrations.
+Thus, the vessel can keep up speed in adverse weather to quickly pass through the harshest stretches of water, typically the Drake Passage, as seen in the photo below.

 Heading forward in adverse Antarctic weather